Toy Biz: Toy Biz (American company)

+In 1988, Charan Toys was renamed Toy Biz and became an American firm.

 In 1990, Charan, including the Toy Biz subsidiary, was purchased by businessman Ike Perlmutter.
 In 1993, Toy Biz made a deal for "exclusive, perpetual, royalty-free licenses" of Marvel Characters for 46 percent of Toy Biz equity.
-Avi Arad, a toy designer and comic book fan joined Toy Biz that same year.
+Avi Arad, a toy designer and comic book fan, joined Toy Biz that same year.

-Toy Biz continued licensing outside brands, including DC Comics characters, producing goods such as the Batman (1989 film)'s Batmobile and some action figures, Hercules: The Legendary Journeys and Xena: Warrior Princess action figures based on the Action Pack television series shown on many New World Television stations.
+Toy Biz continued licensing outside brands, including DC Comics characters, producing goods such as the Batman's (1989) Batmobile and some action figures, Hercules: The Legendary Journeys and Xena: Warrior Princess action figures based on the Action Pack television series shown on many New World Television stations.
 Also, agreements with Gerber and NASCAR were acquired.
 In 1995, Toy Biz acquired Spectra Star, Inc. and Quest Aerospace Education, Inc., both toy companies.
 Toy Biz started up its Classic Heroes candy division in 1996, which sold candy/toy combinations using mainly Marvel characters.
 The company also entered the electronic learning aids (ELA) segment of the toy industry in 1996 with a licensing agreement with Apple Computer.

 Toy Biz partially acquired Marvel Entertainment Group.
 In the late 1990s, Marvel Entertainment Group filed for bankruptcy and became the subject of a battle for control in bankruptcy court.
 The company was salvaged in 1997 and merged with Toy Biz in 1998.
 The new company became Marvel Enterprises, and Toy Biz became a division of the new company.

 1998 to 2007

 Toy Biz as a subsidiary

 In 1999, Toy Biz ventured into professional wrestling, acquiring the master toy license to World Championship Wrestling (WCW).
 After two years, the license deal was cut short, due to WCW being purchased by the World Wrestling Federation in 2001.
-The company also licensed products for Total Nonstop Action Wrestling (TNA), Curious George and Code Lyoko.